Advanced Tutorial

 .
 The batchsize

-parameter influences the result, and you can just use 4
+parameter influences the result, so just use 4

-.
-You can also finetune from an old model or set exemplar (continual training).
+here.
+Finetune from an old model or set exemplar (continual training) is also available.
 See EPicker for details.
-You can also specify a trainset folder using set trainset path
+The trainset folder can also be specified using set trainset path

 .
 In fact, model_epicker.pth